dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 Another advantage of using DTOs on RESTful APIs written in Java (and on Spring Boot), is that they can help hiding implementation details of domain objects (aka. entities).
 Exposing entities through endpoints can become a security issue if we do not carefully handle what properties can be changed through what operations.

 As an example, let's imagine a Java API that exposes user details and accepts user updates through two endpoints.
 The first endpoint would handle `GET` requests and return user data, and the second endpoint would accept `PUT` requests to update these details.
 If this application didn't take advantage of DTOs, all the properties of the user would be exposed in the first endpoint (e.g. password) and the second endpoint would have to be very selective on what properties would accept when updating a user (e.g. not everybody can update the roles of a user).
 To overcome this situation, DTOs can come in handy by exposing only what the first endpoint is intended to expose, and by helping the second endpoint to restrict what it accepts.
-This characteristic helps us keeping the integrity of the data in our applications.
+This characteristic helps us to keep the integrity of the data in our applications.

 {% include tweet_quote.html quote_text="DTOs can help us keeping the integrity of data on Java applications." %}

-Throughout this article, we will take advantage of DTOs to help us handling situations like that.
+Throughout this article, we will take advantage of DTOs to help us handle situations like that.
 As we will see, this design pattern will introduce a few more classes to our application, but will improve its security.

 ## ModelMapper Introduction

 To avoid having to write cumbersome/boilerplate code to map DTOs into entities and vice-versa, we are going to use a library called [ModelMapper](http://modelmapper.org/).
 The goal of ModelMapper is to make object mapping easy by automatically determining how one object model maps to another.
-This library is quite powerful and accepts a whole bunch of configurations to streamline the mapping process, but it also favor convention over configuration by providing a default behavior that fits most cases.
+This library is quite powerful and accepts a whole bunch of configurations to streamline the mapping process, but it also favors convention over configuration by providing a default behavior that fits most cases.

 The [user manual of this library](http://modelmapper.org/user-manual/) is well written and can be a valuable resource if time comes where we need to tweak the mapping process.
 To give a little taste of what this library can do, let's say that we had a `User` like that: